nus-cs2113-AY2122S1/ip/docs/README.md

 ### List all `Task`: `list`

-Lists out all current tasks in the list.
+Lists out all current `Task` objects in the list.

 Format: `list`